quozl/vk2rrt/POWER.md

   calculations and review by James VK2LQZ,

     * Is not required, there is three times the power now,
+    * System will complete charging earlier in the day, lowering the peak battery temperature slightly,
+    * Panels will be idle most of the day.

 ## Purchases recommended by James VK2LQZ